viodotcom/kube-review/docs/reference.md

 ## Deploy Component

-The deploy component is a `bash` script that can be used to deploy a review environment.
-At it's core it's a simple script that will do all the necessary magic to get a review env running.
-Therefore, the `deploy` component is a command that is called every-time that an environment needs to created or updated.
+The deploy component contains a set of commands that can be used to manage review environments.
+These are simple scripts that will do all the necessary magic to manage a review environment.

+### Deploy Command

+Deploy create or update a review environment.

-The basic flow of the components is, configure the correct kube context, create the resources, and test the installation.
+The basic flow of the components is, configure the correct kube context, create/update the resources, and test the installation.
 Depending on the use case, some other features might be used, like running pre/post scripts.

-### Options
+#### Options

-The `deploy` components contains many options which can be passed as environment variables.
+The `deploy` command contains many options which can be passed as environment variables.
 This is the list of all options:

 | Name | Description | Default Value | Required |
 | - | - | - | - |